fenok/articles/body-stretching/body-stretching.en.md

 I dare to suggest another way of stretching the `body` element to the full viewport height without the above-mentioned issues.

-The core idea is to use flexbox, which allows a child element to grow to its parent height without fixing it.
+The core idea is to use flexbox, which allows a child element to grow to its parent height even if the parent height is not fixed.
 Thereby, we can use `min-height` instead of `height` on the `html` element.

 ```css
 html {